kasraghoreyshi/react-jalali/README.md

+# This package has been moved to https://github.com/react-shamsi/react-shamsi !
+This version of the package is not mainted anymore.

 If you are enjoying react-jalali and want to see it improve, please consider giving it a star.
 Thank you in advance!

 # What is react-jalali?